The Euro-PCT Application Procedure

 For a typical PCT application, filed 12 months after a priority-establishing application, entry into the European regional phase requires payment of the filing fee, the search fee, the designation fee and the examination fee all together.
 The first renewal fee is not due for another 5 months (24 months from the filing date) but can also be paid on filing for simplicity.
 Where the PCT application is published in a language other than English, French or German, a translation of the specification must also be submitted on entry to the European regional phase.

-Shortly after the European application is filed, the EPO will issue a communication (under Rule 161(2) EPC), setting a deadline of six months for the applicant to amend the application and to pay any necessary excess claims fees (a fee is due for each claim in excess of 15) due for the amended application.
-It is common to reduce or entirely avoid payment of excess claims fees by combining dependent claims to reduce the number of claims.
+Shortly after the European application is filed, the EPO will issue a communication (under Rule 161(2) EPC), setting a deadline of six months for the applicant to amend voluntarily the application and to pay any necessary excess claims fees (a fee is due for each claim in excess of 15) due for the amended application.
+It is common to utilise the possibility of voluntary amendment to reduce or avoid payment of excess claims fees by combining dependent claims to reduce the number of claims.

-The next stage in the process is the issuance of a supplementary European Search Report (which typically takes six months to a year from filing).
+The next stage in the process is the issuance of a supplementary European Search Report (which occurs six months to a year from filing).

 Shortly after issuance of the supplementary European Search Report, the EPO will issue a communication under Rule 70(2) EPC, setting a deadline of six months for the applicant to: